bob1de/hass-apps/docs/apps/schedy/expressions.rst

 sub-schedule rules) and the rules contained in these sub-schedules.
 But with expressions, you gain a lot more flexibility.

-As you know from the `chapter about sub-schedules
-<writing-schedules.html#rules-with-sub-schedules>`_, rules of
-sub-schedules inherit their ``v`` parameter from the nearest anchestor rule having it defined, should they miss an own one.
+As you know from :ref:`schedy/writing-schedules/rules-with-sub-schedules`, rules of sub-schedules inherit their ``v`` parameter from the nearest anchestor rule having it defined, should they miss an own one.

 With an expression as the ``x`` value of the rule having a sub-schedule, you get the flexibility to dynamically overwrite the anchestor's value or